GustavoBitterly/omarchy-monitor-pulse/README.md

 # Monitor Pulse

-An Omarchy Quattro `bar-widget` with the namespace `io.github.GustavoBitterly.monitor-pulse`.
-The bar shows the `monitor-eye` icon; the panel shows the active monitor's resolution, refresh rate, model, brand, HDR, VRR, G-Sync, and FreeSync status.
+An Omarchy Quattro `bar-widget`; The panel shows the active monitor's resolution, refresh rate, model, brand, HDR, VRR, G-Sync, and FreeSync status.
 It also lists every connected monitor with its input and `ACTIVE`/`INACTIVE` state, translated according to the system locale.